mayerrobert/jmurmel/README.md

-backquote expansion including nested backquotes, JSR223 support, turtle- and bitmap graphics and garbage collection c/o Java.
+backquote expansion including nested backquotes, JSR223 support, turtle- and bitmap graphics and garbage collection c/o JVM.

 **Goals, Priorities**

-At this time Murmel is a personal project, don't expect it to be an industrial strength Lisp in the near future.

 Murmel is inspired by Common Lisp, i.e. when in doubt try to do it the Common Lisp way.
 It should be relatively easy to port a program from Murmel to Common Lisp,